 Provided that any adverse effects on adjoining properties are minimised, this site is considered suitable to accommodate the proposed development, and this has been demonstrated in the assessment of the application.

-5(f) Any submissions
+5(g) Any submissions

-The application was notified in accordance with Marrickville Development Control Plan 2011 for a period of 14 days to surrounding properties.
-A total of 4 submissions were received.
+The application was notified in accordance with the Community Engagement Framework for a period of 14 days to surrounding properties.